Manual Settings Cheatsheets

 Download our easy to follow cheatsheets detailing the manual settings you need for different shots & locations!

-Using a kit lens to create background blur in our photos is one of the biggest differences between a snapshot and a professional photo.
-It’s also one of the most effective ways to isolate our subject, and add depth to our photos.
+Creating background blur in your photos is one of the biggest differences between a snapshot and a professional photo.
+It’s also one of the most effective ways to isolate your subject, and add depth to your photos.

 To put it simply, it’s all controlled by your aperture and your lens focal length.
 But, you do need to be in manual mode in order to control your aperture.